-&lt;sup>6 Herman Bavinck, Reformed Dogmatics, Volume 1: Prolegomena, ed.
+6 Herman Bavinck, Reformed Dogmatics, Volume 1: Prolegomena, ed.
 John Bolt, trans.
 John Vriend (Grand Rapids: Baker Academic, 2003), 350.

-&lt;sup>7 Bavinck, Prolegomena, 350.
+7 Bavinck, Prolegomena, 350.

-&lt;sup>8 Taylor, A Secular Age, 3
+8 Taylor, A Secular Age, 3

-&lt;sup>9 I have explored this idea in further detail in Alex R. Wendel, "Trauma-Informed Theology or Theologically Informed Trauma?
+9 I have explored this idea in further detail in Alex R. Wendel, "Trauma-Informed Theology or Theologically Informed Trauma?
 Traumatic Experiences and Theological Method," Journal of Reformed Theology 16.1-2 (2022): 3-26.

-&lt;sup>10 A. N. Williams, "What Is Systematic Theology?," International Journal of Systematic Theology 11.1 (2009): 48.
+10 A. N. Williams, "What Is Systematic Theology?," International Journal of Systematic Theology 11.1 (2009): 48.

-If we understand that theology is inherently systematic by virtue of its object, we have grounds to argue that theology has something to say about every subject.
+object, we have grounds to argue that theology has something to say about every subject.
 Furthermore, we have grounds to argue that every subject-falling as it does within the domain of God's creation-can be brought into theological discourse.
 Therapy does not need to be brought into theology because theology already has grounds to speak about it.
-Williams states this idea clearly saying that "if all that is not the Trinity is necessarily related to the Trinity, then the scope of Christian Theology cannot be less than comprehensive, and in virtue of their common relation to the Trinity, created things are necessarily related to each other in some way, just as God is related to them."
-More pointedly, "nothing created can be off limits, inasmuch as its creaturely status entails relation to its creator, and nothing uncreated can be off limits, inasmuch as the uncreated is that with which theology is most fundamentally concerned."

-Because theology has God as its object, theology is intrinsically systematic in its breadth and depth.
-As such, psychology and therapy do not need to be forced into the discussion of theology because they are subsumed into the purview of theology naturally when God and his relation to all things are maintained as the object and aim of theology.
+Williams states this idea clearly saying that "if all that is not the Trinity is necessarily related to the Trinity, then the scope of Christian Theology cannot be less than comprehensive, and in virtue of their common relation to the Trinity, created things are necessarily related to each other in some way, just as God is related to them."11 More pointedly, "nothing created can be off limits, inasmuch as its creaturely status entails relation to its creator, and nothing uncreated can be off limits, inasmuch as the uncreated is that with which theology is most fundamentally contematic in its breadth and depth.
+As such, psychology and therapy do not need to be forced into the discussion of theology because they are subsumed into the purview of theology naturally when God and his relation truth," but to know why this is the case in the first place as a first principle of theology.
+In recognizing the systematicity of theology, we are also able to recognize its sapiential register.
+Taylor's understanding of what it means to live in a secular age provides Christians with a strategic place within the broader discussion of mental health.
+Because there is no real divide between the so-called secular and the sacred, there is actually more room for integrative collaboration across disciplines, not less.
+Because all claims to truth are open for discussion in a truly "secular society," Christians are not removed from (and shouldn't remove themselves from) public discourse.
+If Christian counselors assume and tacitly endorse an understanding of what it means for society to be secular that simply means a separation of church and state (or even church against the state), then they miss the opportunity to speak truth to and provide counsel for people feeling stuck in the Nova.
+The final question explored has to do with what Christians have to contribute to the discussion of mental health not to all things are maintained as the object and aim of theology.